xixiaofinland/jirun/README.md

 ## ❓ What Problem Does It Solve?

-Manually creating repetitive JIRA sub-tasks can be time-consuming and error-prone.
-Jirun streamlines this by allowing you to generate sub-tasks with template, saving you time and ensuring consistency.
+Tired of the repetitive JIRA sub-task creating dance?
+You know — clicking "new", selecting "Sub-task", give a descriptive name, assigning yourself, adding the "teamX" label, clicking "create"... and 10+ sub tasks in the queue...

+`jirun` eliminates this tedium by generating consistent sub-tasks from templates with pre-filled fields—saving you time and keeping your workflow smooth.

 ## 🚀 Quick Start
 1. **Initialize Configuration:**